dominodatalab/domino-research/bridge/docs/sagemaker.md

 * The Bridge Sagemaker IAM role.

-This means the AWS IAM user specified by the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will need access to the following permissions:
+This means the AWS IAM user specified by the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will need access to the permissions specified in this [IAM Policy](#init-destroy-policy).
-- `s3:DeleteBucket`
-- `iam:DeleteRole`
-- `iam:DetachRolePolicy`

 To create an IAM user with these permissions, see section 3 below.

-## Passing Permissions to Bridge in Docker
+## 2. Passing Permissions to Bridge in Docker

 Internally, Bridge uses the standard AWS CLI and boto3 SDK.
 This means that you can configure access to AWS in the same ways you would locally.